 - Oral medication that will kill all stages of mites.

 How Long Does it Take for Dogs to Recover from Ear Mites?

 Dogs usually recover quickly after receiving treatment for ear mites.
 Some dogs may require follow-up treatments at home to get rid of the mites once and for all, but this depends on your dog’s age, health, and the severity of his case.
-Keep a close eye on your pup after being treated to ensure that no new parasites have hatched.
+Keep a close eye on your pup after treatment to ensure that no new parasites have hatched.

 Recovery from ear mites will vary depending on how severe the infection is and how old your dog is.
 If you notice any new symptoms, make sure to take your pup back to the vet as soon as possible.

 Do Dogs Infect Other Animals with Ear Mites?